intersective/practera-app/docs/accessibility/WCAG_2.2_VPAT.md

   - Tooltips have role="tooltip" and aria-live="polite"
   - Error messages use role="alert" and aria-live="assertive"
   - All interactive elements have accessible names (verified via browser testing)
+  - Navigation links use semantic HTML (`<a>` tags) with proper roles and ARIA labels
+  - Focus styles implemented for navigation links (2px outline with offset)
 - **Verification:** Browser testing confirmed all interactive elements have accessible names (0 elements without names found on home page).

 ---